-At end of Lease Term, all items specified in this Section shall be returned to ____________________________ (name) at __________________________________________ (address) (If left blank, Landlord at Landlord’s Address).
+At end of Lease Term, all items specified in this Section shall be returned to ____________________________ (name) at __________________________________________ (address) (if left blank, Landlord at Landlord’s Address).

-TENANT’S TELEPHONE NUMBER.
-Tenant shall, within five (5) business days of obtaining telephone services at the Premises, send written notice to Landlord of Tenant’s telephone numbers at the Premises.
-If Tenant elects not to obtain telephone services at the Premises, Tenant shall, provide Landlord with an in-service telephone number, of the Tenant, in the event that Landlord needs to communicate with Tenant.

 ATTORNEYS' FEES.
 In any lawsuit brought to enforce the Lease or under applicable law, the party in whose favor a judgment or decree has been rendered may recover reasonable court costs, including attorneys’ fees, from the non-prevailing party.

 HURRICANE AND WINDSTORMS.
-Tenant acknowledges and agrees that a windstorm or hurricane (“Major Storm”) may strike any area throughout Florida with little or no notice, and because of this, the Premises may suffer damage or loss.
-Tenant further acknowledges and agrees that the Premises is not a designated hurricane shelter and it is strictly the Tenant’s choice to remain on the Premises during any Major Storm event.
-In the event of any hurricane watch, hurricane warning, or any watch or warning relating to a Major Storm event, Tenant agrees to promptly remove all of Tenant’s personal belongings from any balconies, patios, walkways or common areas.
-If Tenant fails to do so, Landlord may, without any liability to the Landlord, enter the Premises to remove and/or discard the aforementioned items for the purpose of protecting the health, safety and warfare of the public.
+Tenant acknowledges that a windstorm, tropical storm, named storm or hurricane (“Major Storm”) may strike any area throughout Florida with little or no notice, and because of this, the Premises may suffer damage or loss.
+Tenant further acknowledges that the Premises is not a designated hurricane shelter and it is strictly the Tenant’s choice to remain on the Premises during any Major Storm event.
+In the event of any hurricane watch hurricane warning, or any watch or warning relating to a Major Storm event, Tenant agrees to promptly bring in all of Tenant’s personal belongings from any balconies, patios, walkways or common areas, which are not securely anchored.
+If Tenant fails to do so, Tenant agrees to assume all risk of damage to Tenant’s personal belongings and to indemnify Landlord for any damage or injury to property or person caused by or resulting from Tenant’s failure to remove or securely anchor such personal belongings from any balconies, patios, walkways or common areas.
 Tenant understands that Landlord is under no obligation to protect Tenant’s personal property that is located within or on the Premises; therefore, Tenant should take reasonable measures to protect himself or herself and to protect his or her personal property that is located within or on the Premises.
-In the event that Landlord, as a courtesy, provides storm shutters to Tenant, this shall not be construed as the Landlord’s assumption of responsibility or protection of the Tenant’s personal property, nor if such use of storm shutters the Landlord’s warranty against any damages within the Premises.
+Tenant agrees to not install any shutters on the dwelling unit unless Tenant obtains prior written approval from Landlord.
+Tenant acknowledges and agrees that improper installation of any shutters may result in extensive damage to the structure of the dwelling unit for which the installing Tenant will be fully liable.
+The parties agree that installation of plywood is or is not permitted on the dwelling unit.
+In the event Tenant is permitted to install plywood on the dwelling unit and elects to do so, Tenant will be responsible for repairing any holes and damage to the dwelling unit caused by the installation of the plywood.
+In the event that Landlord, as a courtesy, provides storm shutters to Tenant, Landlord agrees to install the storm shutters on the dwelling unit at least 12 hours before a Major Storm is expected to arrive.
+Tenant agrees that Landlord’s provision and installation of storm shutters on the dwelling unit shall not be construed as the Landlord’s assumption of responsibility or protection of the Tenant’s personal property, nor shall it be construed as the Landlord’s warranty against any damages within the Premises.
 Tenant hereby agrees to waive any claims against Landlord for any damage or loss directly attributable to any Major Storm.
-In the event that Landlord provides storm shutters, Tenant agrees to assume responsibility, and to reimburse Landlord for, any damage to, or loss of, any particular storm shutter(s) damaged or lost while in Tenant’s possession, other than any such damage or loss directly attributable to any Major Storm.
+Tenant understands that, in the event a state of emergency is established by the State of Florida, Landlord may have to prioritize any requests, in order of severity.
+In this circumstance, Landlord will make every attempt to quickly respond to Tenant’s requests; however, Tenant understands that a response may take longer than Landlord’s normal response time.

 MISCELLANEOUS.